 - 2 – 3 tablespoons sweetener

-- Add all the other ingredients and bring to a boil, let simmer for 5 minutes.
-Either keep it chunky or blitz with a blender (allow to cool down before doing this stage).
+- Make the BBQ sauce… Sweat the onion in a saucepan with a little water until translucent, add all the other ingredients and bring to a boil, let simmer for 5 minutes.
+Blitz with a blender (allow to cool down before doing this stage).

 - Preheat oven to 160°C fan.

 - Line the sides of a loaf tin with the bacon so it is flapping over the top of the tin but touching the bottom of the inside of the tin, slightly overlapping each slice and alternating the slices with thickest part at the top then at the bottom so that its evenly covering the tin and set aside.

 - In a bowl mix together the mince, barbecue rub, egg and oxo cube until well combined.

 - Add half the mince mixture into the tin packing it down nice and tight and make a well in the centre bringing the mince up the sides along the bacon.